-There has been some very recent (June 2016) heat surrounding the Euro 2016 football games and decisions to either allow schools to close or stream the matches live during school time.
+There has been some very recent (June 2016) heat surrounding the Euro 2016 football games and decisions to either allow school closures or stream the matches live during school time.
 I for one have two children who were both effected by this idea of closures.
 I want to highlight my thoughts on the football school closure debate and bring your attention to an aspect that does not seem to be highlighted well.
 We will take a look at recent news about the debate, comments from campaigners, comments from the general public, and see what we can make of it.

 Firstly, I must admit that I may be a little biased because I personally do not follow football.
 I have never really had an interest in this sport but this does not mean I do not like sports altogether.
 I personally prefer basket ball or tennis.
 However, even though these two sports have been mentioned, I do not follow them religiously or pretend to be an expert at any sport.